HusseinSamy/Algorithms-and-data-structures-July-2021/README.md

   7. Hash Map
   8. Graph

-You will also find alot of utility functions.
+You will also find a lot of utility functions.

 You can find the course [here](https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass/)